lancekavalsky/lancekavalsky.github.io/_pages/publications.md

 1. **Ultrahigh Storage and Fast Diffusion of Na and K in Blue Phosphorene Anodes**

     S. Mukherjee&dagger;, **L. Kavalsky&dagger;**, C.V.
 Singh. *ACS Applied Materials & Interfaces*, 2018, 10 (10), 8630-8639 [[link](https://pubs.acs.org/doi/full/10.1021/acsami.7b18595)]

-    In this work we used DFT to characterize blue phosphorene as an anode for either Na-ion or K-ion batteries and predicted it to perform relatively well compared to other 2D materials.